forcesunseen/llm-hackers-handbook/src/handbook.md

 Welcome to the LLM Hacker's Handbook by Forces Unseen.
 This empirical, non-academic, and practical guide to LLM hacking was first published on April 11th, 2023.

-This is a living document, as models and capabilities will likely change over time.
+This is a living document, as models and capabilities will likely change.
 Unless stated otherwise, all examples were derived using OpenAI's `gpt-3.5-turbo-0301` model.
 The playground currently uses `gpt-3.5-turbo-0301`, however this is subject to change based on specific model availability over time.
 Live, non-cached Playground usage requires account sign-in.

 While we've done our best to minimize the length of Playground test cases for each technique to a subjective minimum viability for demonstration, [context size](handbook#context-expansion) remains the predominant confounding variable in our research.